BSc (Hons) Brewing and Distilling

 We can also make exceptions for some Scottish students with grades above minimum but below standard.
 Read more about our Minimum and standard entry requirements

-- Advanced Highers BB (plus Highers AABBB including Higher Mathematics at A)
+- Advanced Highers BB (plus Highers ABBB including Higher Mathematics, Chemistry, Biology)

 - HND AA in graded units (in an appropriate HND)